 In February 2020, VHHI acquired a 45% equity stake in Faith Lived Out Visions 2 Ventures Holdings, Inc. (FLOWS), which owns the Puerto Princesa Water Reclamation and Learning Center Inc (PPWRLC) in partnership with the Puerto Princesa City Government.
 The acquisition resulted in VHHI ultimately owning 40% in PPWRLC.
-PPWRLC constructed a wastewater treatment facility to help rehabilitate the Puerto Princesa Bay> The facility was inaugurated in March 2022.
+PPWRLC is currently constructing a wastewater treatment facility to help rehabilitate the Puerto Princesa Bay.